 55-gallon plastic barrels—the blue ones—what else?!

 And when I say everywhere, I mean literally all over the globe.
 Traveling in Bali in 2011, I took this picture (at left): a floating dock constructed with many of them.
+Well, a not-so-floating dock at low tide, but you get the point!
 Their versatility is proven, and we are happy to add rainbarrels to the list of blue plastic barrel uses.

 Why are these 55-gallon blue plastic barrels so ubiquitous?